PurelyCode/gem-yorditests/README.md

     $ gem install yordi_tests

 ## Usage
-It's a CLI with thor so calling help on the command line will give you more details
+It's a CLI with Thor so calling help on the command line will give you more details
 ``` ruby
   yordi help
 ```
-To start a .yordi_tests directory must be initialized, either of these commands will create the direct relative to the where you execute it.
+To start a .yordi_tests directory must be initialized, either of these commands will create the directory relative to the where you execute it.
 Using an apikey will automatically sync your local test directory with the benchmarks online.
 ``` ruby
   yordi help init  # for all the options
   yordi init
   yordi init --api_key apikey_from_yorditests.com
 ```
-To Test
+To test your screenshots
 ``` ruby
   yordi help test  # for more options
   yordi test /path/to/screenshots